MAXAXIS

 This solo spatial project, Narrative Returns, reimagines the Rubin Museum of Art as an architectural storytelling medium.
 The project transforms static exhibition spaces into dynamic environments that encourage visitors to engage actively with Tibetan culture.
 Through layered spatial sequences and sensory cues, the design creates a fluid narrative experience—where movement, sight, and atmosphere collectively unfold meaning.
 Rather than isolating artifacts, the space interconnects them into a living story, allowing visitors to interpret, explore, and participate.
 This approach translates curatorial strategy into experiential design, merging narrative structure with spatial immersion.

-TEAM & WIP WORKS
+TEAM WORKS & WIP ARCHIVES

 I: Team project exploring Rupert Maleczek’s algorithmic folding system to generate dynamic architectural forms.
 Developed a full-scale CNC-cut aluminum pavilion that merges computational logic, structure, and materiality into an interactive, saddle-like spatial experience.